What is Face Mapping?

 Almond Cleansing Milk

 For the eye area, cheeks and chin, we would recommend passing over with a second cleanse using the Almond Cleansing Milk.
 Sweet Almond Oil provides the skin with essential fatty acids including Oleic, Linoleic, and Palmitic Acids which hydrate the skin.
-It also helps to reduce signs of ageing and relieve redness and inflammation with Zinc and Vitamins E and B. Rose Oil is deeply regenerating and hydrating, whilst the addition of Jojoba Oil is perfect for sensitive skin.
+It also helps to reduce signs of aging and relieve redness and inflammation with Zinc and Vitamins E and B. Rose Oil is deeply regenerating and hydrating, whilst the addition of Jojoba Oil is perfect for sensitive skin.
 Last but not least, it contains Aloe Leaf Juice, which is rich in antioxidants and protects and soothes the skin.

 We would recommend using our Lemon Toner on the T-zone area; infused with Lemon, Grapefruit, Apple, Witch-Hazel and Rose Water to help brighten and purify this area.